infinite-cat/recap.dev-docs/docs/tracing-nestjs-application.md

 slug: /tracing/nestjs-application
 ---

-Recap.dev provides two levels of tracing: **basic tracing** and **function-level** tracing
+Recap.dev provides two levels of tracing: **basic tracing** and **function-level** tracing.

-**Basic tracing** collects request, response and error information, logs and provides a timeline of external resource access (databases, http endpoints, external services) of your unit (basically, endpoint or handler).
+**Basic tracing** collects request, response and error information, logs, and provides a timeline of external resource access (databases, http endpoints, external services) of your unit (basically, endpoint or handler).

 **Function-level** tracing also adds timings of the individual function calls to the timeline.